tuliponline/dart_thai_address/packages/ohochat_address/README.md

 1. Clone the project from github:

     ```bash
-    git clone git@github.com:ohoexperience/address.git
+    git clone git@github.com:ohoexperience/ohochat_address_flutter.git

     ```

 2. Install the dependencies:

     ```bash
-    # npm
-    npm i

-    # yarn
-    yarn

-    # pnpm
-    pnpm
+    flutter pub get
     ```

 ### Testing

-`address` has two types of tests:
--   Unit tests: `pnpm test`
--   Coverage tests: `pnpm test-coverage`
+    ```bash
+    flutter test
+    ```

 ## Data Source

-The address data is sourced from and managed by [thailand-geography-json](https://github.com/thailand-geography-data/thailand-geography-json).
-Kudos to the team for their great works!
+The address data is sourced from and managed by thailand-geography-json.
+Kudos to the team for their great work!